aburow/tMod-Server-Updater/README.md

               Then add the following line to the bottom of the crontab file:
                   @reboot /root/tModLoader/boot_start.sh

-      Install and Run the code:
+      Install and Run the code
       Install "version_update" into the directory under tModServer.
 In containers this may well be /root/ make version_update executable with 'chmod +x version_update'